stevechanieee/-1-BFloat16/README.md

 ## Cloud Platform Instance ##

-For the involved cloud instance (i.e., a virtual machine running a workload in a cloud computing environment), various drivers, toolkits, and runtime are needed for the involved cloud computing environment.
+For an involved cloud instance (i.e., a virtual machine running a workload in a cloud computing environment), various drivers, toolkits, and runtime are needed for the involved cloud computing environment.
 This might include, by way of example, the following: (1) NVIDIA driver, (2) Compute Unified Device Architecture (CUDA) toolkit, and (3) CUDA runtime.

 *Source:https://cloud.google.com/compute/docs/gpus/install-drivers-gpu*